trinodb/trino/docs/src/main/sphinx/connector/iceberg.md

   - Enable to allow user to call [`register_table` procedure](iceberg-register-table).
   - `false`
 * - `iceberg.query-partition-filter-required`
-  - Set to `true` to force a query to use a partition filter.
-You can use the `query_partition_filter_required` catalog session property for temporary, catalog specific use.
+  - Set to `true` to force a query to use a partition filter for schemas specified with `iceberg.query-partition-filter-required-schemas`.
+Equivalent catalog session property is `query_partition_filter_required`.
   - `false`
 * - `iceberg.query-partition-filter-required-schemas`
-  - Allow specifying the list of schemas for which Trino will enforce that queries use a filter on partition keys for source tables.
-The list can be specified using the `iceberg.query-partition-filter-required-schemas`, or the `query_partition_filter_required_schemas` session property.
-The list is taken into consideration only if the `iceberg.query-partition-filter-required` configuration property or the `query_partition_filter_required` session property is set to `true`.
+  - Specify the list of schemas for which Trino can enforce that queries use a filter on partition keys for source tables.
+Equivalent session property is `query_partition_filter_required_schemas`.
+The list is used if the `iceberg.query-partition-filter-required` configuration property or the `query_partition_filter_required` catalog session property is set to `true`.
   - `[]`
 * - `iceberg.incremental-refresh-enabled`
   - Set to `false` to force the materialized view refresh operation to always